getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 #### 2. How to use for requests

-When making requests to the Sentry API, you use the access token just like you would when you're typically making [LINK:  API requests ](https://docs.sentry.io/api/auth/).
+When making requests to the Sentry API, you use the access token just like you would when you're typically making [API requests]({%- link _documentation/api/auth.md -%}).

 - **Public Integrations**: tokens are associated with the installation, meaning they have access to the Sentry organization that installed your integration.